spiro-angelakis/The-Perfect-American-Quran/README.md

 # The-Perfect-American-Quran
-A Modern American English Translation of the Glorious Quran without insertions or additional commentary.
+A Perfect Modern American English Translation of the Glorious Arabic Quran without insertions or additional commentary.
 Translated and Compiled by Steven Spiros Angelaki II.